LASIK (Laser Assisted In Situ Keratomileusis)

-LASIK is a procedure performed with the Eximer Laser to reduce or eliminate the need for glasses or contact lenses in cases of myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.
-The Eximer laser beam does not cut the tissue with hear, as other lasers do, it works by separating chemical bonds within the cells.
+LASIK is a procedure performed with the Excimer Laser to reduce or eliminate the need for glasses or contact lenses in cases of myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.
+The Excimer laser beam does not cut the tissue with heat, as other lasers do, it works by separating chemical bonds within the cells.
 Therefore, it can be used to reshape the eye’s surface by vaporizing tissue with a cool beam of ultraviolet laser light.
 It is extremely accurate, capable of removing a 39 billionth of an inch per pulse.
-The LASIK procedure combines the accuracy of the Eximer laser with lamellar surgery (flap) to surgically alter the corneal curvature.
+The LASIK procedure combines the accuracy of the Excimer laser with lamellar surgery (flap) to surgically alter the corneal curvature.
 The corneal flap is performed with a special instrument known as a microkeratome.
-The Eximer laser procedure has been performed for over 13 years.
+The Excimer laser procedure has been performed for over 13 years.

 The concept of raising a corneal layer and removing central tissue (keratomileusis in situ) was performed for the first time in 1966.
 The modern LASIK technique, which uses the combination of the laser and the keratome was first performed as part of a clinical study in the US in 1992.
 The Eximer Laser’s computer is pre-programmed with the patient’s correction, which allows our doctors to have precise accuracy in correcting your refractive error.
 Only a small amount of the cornea is removed so the corneal structure is not weakened.
 With the LASIK procedure, there is less risk of healing haze or scar tissue, less chance of post-operative infection, rarely post-operative pain or discomfort and faster visual recovery.